Inciter Art

 Nina Berman

-Every month, Fractured Atlas provides a list of upcoming grant opportunities for artists and arts-based projects so that you can discover more opportunities to get financial support for your work.
-As a fiscal sponsor of 4000+ artistic projects, we provide access to grants for artists in every discipline.
+Every month, Fractured Atlas provides a list of upcoming grants and opportunities for artists and arts-based projects so that you can discover more opportunities to get financial support and other resources for your work.
+As a fiscal sponsor of over 3,000 artistic projects, we provide access to grants for artists in every discipline.

 By